-Obviously, a higher engagement rate across your existing followers is good for you as a content creator or a business.
-However – and this is where things get interesting – your Instagram engagement rate is not important just to brands.
-If you haven't guessed already, Instagram itself cares about your account's engagement rate.
+A higher engagement rate across your existing followers is good for you as a content creator or a business.
+However ? and this is where things get interesting ? your Instagram engagement rate is not important just to brands.
+If you haven't guessed already, Instagram itself cares about your account's engagement rate.?

 After all, what is Instagram's goal?
 To keep as many users engaged in their screen for as long as it can.
 And consequently, make money from the ads it sells.
 Remember, “if it's free, then you are the product.”

 Do you see the connection?
-Instagram's “algorithm” or that machine learning system that runs the show behinds the scenes will promote content from users with a higher engagement rate to hashtag, the explore page, or other users' feeds.
+Instagram's “algorithm” or that machine learning system that runs the show behind the scenes will promote content from users with a higher engagement rate to hashtags, the explore page, or other users' feeds.?

-The reason being that they have a higher probability of getting new users engaged.
-So, it's no surprise that a post from an account with a high engagement rate is a post that has a higher chance to go viral.
+The reason is that they have a higher probability of engaging new users.
+So, it's no surprise that a post from an account with a high engagement rate is a post that has a higher chance of going viral.

 How important is the engagement rate?

 Two days ago, I ran a little experiment.
-I posted the same post from two different accounts with the same caption and hashtags and the same location tag.
-At the same time, just before peak hours for my audiences.
+I posted the same post from two different accounts with the same caption and hashtags and the exact location tag.
+At the same time, just before peak hours for my audiences.?

-- The first account was my main account @borderpolarphotographer, with 2.7k followers and an average of more than 100 likes per post and around 4 comments per post.
+- The first account was my main account, @borderpolarphotographer,?with 2.7k followers, an average of more than 100 likes per post, and around four comments per post.

-- The second account was @borderpolar.central, with 65 followers and an average of 15 likes per post and 2 comments.
+- The second account was @borderpolar.central,?with 65 followers and an average of 15 likes per post and two comments.?

 For the record, I did a repost (have a look at my best free Instagram tools post for repost apps) of the post that was number one on the #mentalhealth hashtag.

-First, let's calculate the two accounts' Instagram engagement rate based on the formula and the numbers I provided.
-So the engagement rate of @borderpolarphotographer was 3.8% on Thursday.
-Meanwhile, for @borderpolar.central, the engagement rate was 26%.
+First, calculate the two accounts' Instagram engagement rate based on the formula and the numbers I provided.
+So the engagement rate of?@borderpolarphotographer?was 3.8% on Thursday.
+Meanwhile, firstname.lastname@example.org,?the engagement rate was 26%.
 So which of the two posts would you expect to do better?

 Personally, I expected that a small account could not produce a post with high reachability.
 The post would not get enough traction from existing followers' interactions to compete with other posts.